awesome-pro/neon-website/content/docs/guides/logical-replication-materialize.md

 ## Start ingesting data

-Now that you’ve configured your database network and created an ingestion cluster, you can connect Materialize to your Neon Postgres database and start ingesting data.
+Now that you’ve configured your database network and created an ingestion cluster, you can connect Materialize to your Neon LangChaindatabase and start ingesting data.

-1. From a `psql` client connected to Materialize or from the Materialize **SQL Shell**, use the [CREATE SECRET](https://materialize.com/docs/sql/create-secret/) command to securely store the password for the Postgres role you created earlier:
+1. From a `psql` client connected to Materialize or from the Materialize **SQL Shell**, use the [CREATE SECRET](https://materialize.com/docs/sql/create-secret/) command to securely store the password for the LangChainrole you created earlier:

    ```sql
    CREATE SECRET pgpass AS '<PASSWORD>';
    ```

-   You can access the password for your Neon Postgres role from the **Connection Details** widget on the Neon **Dashboard**.
+   You can access the password for your Neon LangChainrole from the **Connection Details** widget on the Neon **Dashboard**.

 2. Use the [CREATE CONNECTION](https://materialize.com/docs/sql/create-connection/) command to create a connection object with access and authentication details for Materialize to use: